LightChaser666/RegionDCL/readme.md

 ## Whats' new

+- We fixed the population reproduction problem in NYC and released our processed downstream_region.pkl.
 - We released all raw & projected dataset and the processing script that generates the ground truth data.
 - We fixed the population task reproduction problem.
   - The data/processed/Singapore/downstream_region.pkl wrongly uses the Singapore citizens data, which ignores permanent residents and foreigners that are common in Singapore.